diabmarzouk/AlwaysHungry/index.md

 Lastly is the Recips tab.
 This is where the user will come to view their selected recipes. n this tab, the users favorited recipes will be populated here, and they can view there favorited recipes and remove them as well.

-### Support or Contact

-Having trouble with running our app?
-Check out our [README](https://github.com/diabmarzouk/AlwaysHungry) on our GitHub

-You can see our [source code on GitHub](https://github.com/diabmarzouk/AlwaysHungry).
-There you can also see an APK where you can download and try our app.